microsoft/azure-spring-apps-training/01-create-an-azure-spring-cloud-instance/README.md

 SPRING_CLOUD_NAME=azure-spring-cloud-lab
 ```

-With these variables set, we can now create the Azure Spring Cloud Instance:
+With these variables set, we can now create the Azure Spring Cloud instance:

 ```bash
 az spring-cloud create \